babsubra1980/Term-Project-ParallelAlgorithm/README.md

 Boruvka.java

-# List of code to run each assignment problem:
+# Test executables for each assignment problem:

 RunTestsTransitiveClosure.java